ajbanjara/Wireshark/Mate/Discussion.md

 ## Those that have to go

-### The Gog Mechanism does not get propperly reinitialized
+### The Gog Mechanism does not get properly reinitialized

 It works OK at the first run it doesn't in the following ones.